 Additive manufacturing can be really useful for electronics: you could totally use this 3D printing technology to manufacture the enclosure of electronic device, or to develop prototypes.
-Now, it is possible to go further and print electrical elements.
+Now, it is possible to go further and print the electrical elements.
 Indeed, a lot of devices are now 3D printable, but is it really possible to create conductive 3D printed objects?

-In this blog post we are going to see how additive manufacturing can help to create electrical systems and how conductive 3D printing is now becoming a reality.
+In this blog post, we are going to see how additive manufacturing can help to create electrical systems and how conductive 3D printing is now becoming a reality.

 How can 3D printing be useful for electronic?

 The additive manufacturing technology is quite useful for electronic applications.